tipi-build/docs/docs/09-exclude-and-ignore.rst

 The exclude method can be useful but becomes a bit problematic and repetitive if you always have to ignore certain directories in your projects.

-To simplify this the nxxm team has developed the ignore option which is called with : -i or --ignore
+To simplify this the nxxm team has developed the ignore option

-You can create an ignore file in three different places on your computer :

-- You can create an ignore file in the distribution of nxxm.
-This file will be taken into account for all your builds.

-.. hint:: On Windows it's in `C:\\\\.nxxm\\\\distro\\\\00000X\\\\ignore`
-.. hint:: On other platforms in `${HOME}/.nxxm/distro/00000X/ignore`

-- You can create an ignore file in the directory of nxxm.
-This file will be taken into account for all your builds.

-.. hint:: On Windows it's in `C:\\\\.nxxm\\\\ignore`
-.. hint:: On other platforms in `${HOME}/.nxxm/ignore`

-- You can create an ignore file in your directory of your project.
-This file will be taken only for your project.
+You can create an ignore file calling .nxxmignore in your project.
-  To do this in your project create the directory .nxxm if it doesn't exist and then the file ignore.
+This file must respect the rules of gitignore.
+These new rules will allow you to always ignore files or directories when compiling your software.